Eli Manning's Total QBR has undergone a giant drop the last few weeks.

-In that span, Manning is 2-for-11 targeting Victor Cruz on those 10-plus yard passes for 44 yards and no touchdowns in the last three games.
+In that span, Manning is 2-for-11 targeting Victor Cruz on those 10-yard-plus passes for 44 yards and no touchdowns in the last three games.
 In the first seven games, Cruz caught 13 of the 22 throws on which he was targeted for 335 yards and three touchdowns.

 Manning's average pass traveled only 7.4 yards downfield, his lowest average throwing distance this season.

 Manning has now gone three straight games without throwing a touchdown pass.
-The only other time he’s previously done that was in the third, fourth, and fifth games in his career, during the 2004 season.
+The only other time he has previously done that was in the third, fourth and fifth games in his career, during the 2004 season.

-Manning was sacked four times in Sunday’s loss, matching the total number of times he’d been sacked in the three previous games combined.
+Manning was also sacked four times in Sunday's loss, matching the total number of times he had been sacked in the three previous games combined.
 The Giants had not allowed four sacks in a game since Week 1 against the Washington Redskins last season.

 He entered the day sacked at a lower rate than any other quarterback, averaging one sack ever 41 dropbacks (11 dropbacks better than the next-best quarterback—his brother, Peyton Manning, once every 30 dropbacks).

-That one may be a credit to the Bengals defense, which entered Sunday averaging a sack every 13 dropbacks, the second-best in the NFL.
+That one might be a credit to the Bengals defense, which entered Sunday averaging a sack every 13 dropbacks, the second-best in the NFL.